Ordering Build Queue

 Remove several builds of paused build configurations from the queue.

 Limiting Maximum Size of Build Queue

 It is possible to limit the maximum number of builds in the queue.
-By default, the limit is set to 3000 builds.
-The default value can be changed using the
+By default, the limit is 6000 builds.
+The default value can be changed by configuring the

 teamcity.buildTriggersChecker.queueSizeLimit internal property.

-When the queue size reaches the limit, TeamCity will pause Configuring Build Triggers.
-Automatic build triggering will be reenabled once the queue size gets below limit.
-While triggering is paused, a warning message is shown to all the users.
+When the queue size reaches the limit, TeamCity will pause automatic build triggering.
+It will be reenabled once the queue size gets below limit.
+While triggering is paused, a warning message is displayed to all the users.

 However, even if the queue reached the limit and automatic triggering is paused, it is still possible to add builds to the queue manually.